How to Fix “Cannot See Shared Folders in Windows 10 PC”

 One of the most common causes of networking glitches in Windows 10 is incorrect setup.
 Despite being the simplest Windows network possible, it is still very easy to get things wrong.

 Here is how a Windows network should be set up.

 - Open Windows Explorer and right-click a folder you want to share, and select Properties.

 - Next, select the Sharing tab.

-- Enter the people you want to allow access to your files in the popup box that appears or you can select “Everyone” from the dropdown if you don’t have specific users on your home network.
+- Enter the people you want to allow access to your files in the popup box that appears, or you can select Everyone from the drop-down menu if you don’t have specific users on your home network.
 Click Add when done.

-- Make note of the links provided to the shared directories, you’ll need these to access the folders on the network.
+- Make a note of the links provided to the shared directories; you’ll need these to access the folders on the network.
 Click Done after you’ve completed everything and copied the link(s).

 PC Cannot See Shared Folders in Windows 10